 - 379 - Balamuthia mandrillaris; Balamuthia granulomatous amebic encephalitis - Kidney Pancreas

-- 1469 - Naegleria fowleri - Type not specified
+- 1469 - Naegleria fowleri - Multiple types or not specified